 If a student's appeal is approved by the Financial Aid Office, he/she will be placed on "Probation" for one semester to monitor his/her progress.
 During this probationary period, students are eligible to receive financial aid.
 Depending upon the Financial Aid Office's decision, the student must either meet the SAP standards at the end of the probationary semester or be required to follow a specific academic plan.

 The Financial Aid Office will review all probationary students at the end of the specified semester to determine the student’s future financial aid eligibility.
 If they met the conditions of their appeal they will be placed on a 'Satisfactory' status.
-Students who met the conditions of their appeal/academic plan, but are still below the overall minimum GPA and completion percentage standards for the College (2.0 and 70% respectively) will remain on a probationary status until they are at or above standards.
+Students who met the conditions of their appeal/academic plan, but are still below the overall minimum GPA and/or completion percentage standards (2.0 and 67% respectively) will remain on a probationary status until they are at or above standards.
 The conditions of the appeal must be met until the student is in a ‘Satisfactory’ status.
 There are no exceptions.

 For students on a maximum timeframe probationary status, referred to as ‘Monitoring,’ they will remain in that status until they have completed their program.
 Students will ONLY be paid for classes needed to complete their educational goal/program of study.
 Additionally, students must complete all classes with a 'C' or better grade in each class (a 'passing' grade is counted as a 'C' grade).
 No funding will be permitted for repeated or additional courses not listed on the financial aid academic plan (MAP).